-It is very important that you provide a career choice (if known) and think seriously about your 'reserve' subjects.
-Any further information you can provide will also help.
+It is very important that you provide any information you have in regards to your reasons, possibly a career choice (if known) and think seriously about your 'reserve' subjects.

 The opportunities are there in each subject for you to achieve the best that you are capable of achieving.
 You will receive every encouragement and support.
 How far you progress will depend not only on your ability but also on the way you devote yourself to your studies.